I am a jealous God

 So now let’s think of the jealousy of a Father who tells His people: “Thou shalt have no other gods before My Presence.”
 (Exodus 20:3).
 He jealously covets His people’s affections and wants them whole-heartedly devoted to their true Bridegroom, Christ.

-God loves with a burning, faithful, marital love.
+God loves with a burning, faithful, marital, rightly possessive, rightly jealous love.

 First of all the Father loves His Son in the power of His Almighty Spirit.
-It is a marriage-like love – rightly possessive and rightly jealous.
+It is a marriage like love, a burning, faithful, rightly possessive, rightly jealous love.

-Then He loves His people – those who are married to His Son.
-He loves the bride of Christ with that same ardent love.
+And then He loves His people – those who are married to His Son – the bride of Christ, the people of God.
+He loves us with a burning, faithful, rightly possessive, rightly jealous love.

 To be on the inside of God’s jealous love is a wonderful thing.
-It is to be rightly possessed and secure.
+It is to be rightly possessed and secure and guarded and desired.
 It’s the sunshine of His love.

-To be on the wrong side of His jealousy is a terrible thing.
-Because for those who demean, threaten or harm the objects of His love (either His Son or His people) they will feel that jealousy as the consuming fire of His wrath.
+To be on the wrong end of His jealousy is a terrible thing.
+Because for those who demean or threaten or harm the objects of His love (either His Son or His people) they will feel that jealousy as the consuming fire of His judgement.

 The same jealous love will be experienced in two very different ways.
 For some – the sunshine of His love.
 For others – the blazing fire of His judgements.
 This is the jealous God.